Monsoft-Solutions/ai-chatbot/docs/new-tech-stack-express/01-technical-overview.md

-# Technical Overview: AI Chatbot with tRPC
+# Technical Overview: VernisAI with tRPC

 ## Feature Overview

-The AI Chatbot is a sophisticated application that enables users to interact with AI models through both simple chat interfaces and complex agent-based workflows.
+VernisAI is a sophisticated application that enables users to interact with AI models through both simple chat interfaces and complex agent-based workflows.
 The system supports multiple organizations, each with their own set of users, and allows for the creation and management of custom AI agents that can perform specific tasks.

 ### Key Features